alphagov/inside-government-admin-guide/creating-documents/create-a-new-doc.md

 ### Title and summary

-There is general guidance in the style guide on how to write [titles and summaries](https://www.gov.uk/designprinciples/detailedguides#detailed-guides).
+There is general guidance in the style guide on how to write [titles and summaries](https://www.gov.uk/designprinciples/detailedguides#detailed-guides), explaining the importance of plain English on GOV.UK.
 You should also check the style guide on specific content types (eg transparency data, consultations) as there is guidance on how to write titles for each one, with examples.

 Titles must:

 * be maximum 65 characters
 * use active voice (for guidance)
-* use plain English
 * be front loaded with search engine optimisation terms
 * be fully in context
 * avoid re-use of the content type, the speaker's name (for speeches) or the organisation name - these are all shown on the page and in search results